Prepare your development environment on Linux

 To deploy and run Azure Service Fabric applications on your Linux development machine, install the runtime and common SDK.
-You can also install optional SDKs for Java and .NET Core.
+You can also install optional SDKs for Java and .NET Core development.

 The following operating system versions are supported for development: